learning-zone/angularjs-basics/README.md

  - What are the AngularJS features?
  - When dependent modules of a module are loaded?
  - What is Angular’s prefixes $ and $$?
- - What are Filters in AngularJS?
- - What are Directives in AngularJS?
  - What is the role of ng-app, ng-init and ng-model directives?
  - What are different ways to invoke a directive?
  - What is restrict option in directive?
  - Can you define multiple restrict options on a directive?
+ - What is scope in AngularJS?
+ - What is $scope and $rootScope?
+ - What is scope hierarchy?
+ - What is the difference between $scope and scope?
+ - How AngularJS compilation is different from other JavaScript frameworks?
+ - What are Compile, Pre and Post linking in AngularJS?

 ### 2. Architecture